Iron Key - Click Here!

 Northrop Grumman was selected as the Preferred Bidder by the UK Ministry of Defence in July 2004, and deal was concluded just over a year later, in August 2005.

-Through the innovative fleet availability contract, Northrop Grumman will be responsible for all aircraft scheduled maintenance including the provision of spares world-wide, design authority services and management of the aircraft structural integrity work, technical publications and a training service for all Sentry maintenance personnel.
+Most of the jobs supported will be at Northrop Grumman, but not all.
+This innovative fleet availability contract makes Northrop Grumman responsible for all aircraft scheduled maintenance including the provision of spares world-wide, design authority services and management of the aircraft structural integrity work, technical publications and a training service for all Sentry maintenance personnel.
 Northrop Grumman also provides the radar and in-service support for the E-3D’s radar, and is the systems integrator for the replacement mission system.

-A particular feature of this contract will be the close partnered relationship engendered between the Ministry of Defence and the Industry team – all aimed at maintaining 24/7/365 availability world-wide.
-British companies BAE Systems and FR Aviation in Bournemouth, plus the UK division of AAR Corp. based in Mitcham, will operate as sub-contractors and create over 50 jobs based at RAF Waddington.
+British companies BAE Systems and FR Aviation in Bournemouth, plus the UK division of AAR Corp. based in Mitcham, will operate as sub-contractors, and create over 50 jobs based at RAF Waddington.

 BAE Systems share of the total contract is expected to be worth close to GBP 100 million (USD $178.7 million) over the life of the program.
 Their role will be to provide depth maintenance, ground maintenance training and on-line technical information.
-Within the contract, BAE Systems is also responsible for the construction of a new hangar annex within the grounds of RAF Waddington, which is being built to co-locate the 150 people that will be moving on-base to deliver the holistic service provision.
+Within the contract, BAE Systems is also responsible for the construction of a new hangar annex within the grounds of RAF Waddington, which is being built to co-locate the 150 person service team.

 BAE Systems Customer Solutions & Support (CS&S) military air business will be applying the experience from their Nimrod MR2 maritime surveillance aircraft and VC-10 transport/tanker integrated support contracts.
-Technical information will be delivered through the CS&S Integrated Asset Management (IAM) service also scheduled for implementation on Nimrod MR2 support and Tornado fighter support and upgrade.
-The IAM service incorporates access via CS&S’s trilogiView technical browser, already chosen for 26 other UK MOD programmes and by Lockheed Martin for the F-35 Joint Strike Fighter.
+Technical information will be delivered through the CS&S Integrated Asset Management (IAM) service, which is also being used for Nimrod MR2 and Tornado fighter support and upgrade contracts.
+The IAM service uses CS&S’s trilogiView technical browser, which has already been chosen for 26 other UK MOD programmes, and by Lockheed Martin for the F-35 Joint Strike Fighter.

-FR Aviation Services, a subsidiary of Cobham plc’s Flight Operations and Services Group, will be the maintenance provider on E-3D under a partnering agreement with CS&S. This latter agreement is based on the relationship FR Aviation Services and CS&S developed supporting the Nimrod fleet at RAF Kinloss for the UK’s Defence Logistics Organisation.
+FR Aviation Services, a subsidiary of Cobham plc’s Flight Operations and Services Group, will be the maintenance provider on E-3D under a partnering agreement with CS&S. This latter agreement is based on the relationship that FR Aviation Services and CS&S developed while supporting the Nimrod fleet at RAF Kinloss.

 RAF E-3